sagol-python-for-neuroscientists/course_site_2021/HackathonProjects.md

 ### Nitzan Shahar's Lab

-In the field of computational neuropsychiatry, hierarchical feature selection is commonly implemented using expecQuantifying the interaction between blood vessels and neuronstation maximization (EM).
+In the field of computational neuropsychiatry, hierarchical feature selection is commonly implemented using expectation maximization (EM).
 The focus of this project it to translate the functionality of a popular MATLAB library used for this purpose ([emfit](https://github.com/mpc-ucl/emfit/)) to Python.
 The final goal is to create a "complete" foundation for easy EM calculation using a well documented and tested Python packcage.

 ![EM](https://upload.wikimedia.org/wikipedia/commons/6/69/EM_Clustering_of_Old_Faithful_data.gif)